trionteam/trionteamnet.github.io/_projects/homing.md

                         url="/image/homing/screen-4.png" %}
 </div>

-We released homing more than fifteen years after our last game, but we had just as much fun making it.
+We released Homing more than fifteen years after our last game, but we had just as much fun making it.
 Or maybe even more - all the experience we got through the years paid off and turned into a lot smoother process.
 We're looking forward to making more such games in the future - and we hope it won't take